 Best I can remember, it was the winter of 1972-73, and I was fifteen years old.
 I’d played guitar for all of two years.
 As a leftie playing right-handed, I was, frankly, pretty horrible at it.
-Nevertheless, my life rotated around guitar and the radio.
-Being something of a latchkey kid, I’d spend hours listening and playing.
-One bleak winter day I walked uptown through the rain from my junior high school to pay a visit to Hewgley’s Music Store on Henley Street in Knoxville, TN, right between the Southern Railway and L&N stations.
-Hewgley’s had recently become a Gibson dealer and I wanted to see the Gibsons.
+Nevertheless, my life rotated around guitar, the radio, and records.
+Being something of a latchkey kid, I’d spend hours alone listening and playing.
+One bleak winter day I walked uptown through the driving rain from my junior high school to pay a visit to Hewgley’s Music Store on Henley Street in Knoxville, TN, right between the Southern Railway and L&N Railway stations.
+Hewgley’s had recently become a Gibson dealer, and I wanted to see the Gibsons.
 I went into the guitar room, grabbed something like an SG, and sat on an amp to try it out.
 After a while another guy came in, grabbed an ES335, and set up across the aisle to play.
 He was a little older than me and looked like a guitarist, if you know what I mean.
 He had the long hair and seemed completely at home with the guitar.
 After warming up, he looked over and said, “Hi, I’m Tony.
 Want to jam?”
 I said sure.
 I wasn’t capable of much more than chords so I followed the chord changes he called off and he began playing lead.
 His playing was amazing, better than anything I’d heard in those parts (even though Chet Atkins was from there).
 We jammed for thirty or forty minutes and then I had to leave to catch my bus back west to my home.
-I said goodbye, bundled up, and set off down Cumberland Avenue the mile or so to the bus stop with the wind blowing its way through the gaps in my clothes and freezing me.
+I said goodbye, bundled up, and set off down Cumberland Avenue the mile or so to the bus stop, with the wind and rain blowing their way through the gaps in my clothes and freezing me.

 To my surprise, about fifteen minutes later an MG slurped to a halt on the wet road next to me.
 Tony peeked out and said, “Want a ride somewhere?"
-I said “Sure!” and dreamed of throwing the big $0.35 bus fare I saved into my guitar fund.
+I said “Sure!”
+I dreamed of throwing the big $0.35 bus fare I saved into my guitar fund.
 We chatted all the way to my home about guitars and bands and stuff.
 I told him my electric guitar had an action high enough that it would make the strings literally cut into your fingers.
+It was a real cheese grater.
 When we got to my place he said, “Let me take a look at your guitar.”
 I took him into my bedroom and pulled out the monstrosity.
 It was a four-pickup THING that didn’t even have a brand name.
 He sat on my bed and taught me how to tweak the truss rod and bridge and use a pick to shim the bolt-on neck's angle to get an action that was more manageable.
+In fact, he made my guitar play really well.
 He then flipped off a few leads to try it out and proceeded to make that guitar sing like it never had (or probably ever would).
 Meanwhile, I began to ply him with questions that he tried to ignore:

 “Say.
 You’re pretty good.”
 (I regretted this later. ) “Do you play with a band?”
 “Mmm, yeah.”